will-langdale/matchbox/README.md

 ## Quickstart

 * Create a `.env` with your development schema to write tables into.
 Copy the sample with `cp .env.sample .env` then fill it in
-    * `SCHEMA` is where all proprietary tables will be written by default
+    * `SCHEMA` is where any tables the service creates will be written by default
     * `STAR_TABLE` is where fact and dimension tables will be recorded and checked
     * `PROBABILITIES_TABLE` is where match probabilities will be recorded and checked
     * `CLUSTERS_TABLE` is where company entities will be recorded and checked